 On average most homeowners choose the middle to higher end paint product as they are the best bang for the buck.
 You’ll get top quality painting results that will last for years as well as they are the easiest and most durable for cleaning.
 Average costs to paint a room will run you anywhere between $350.00 to $500.00 dollars.
 When adding up the costs of painting these are a few things that you will factor in.

-To complete an interior house painting project you need to purchase the following: Refer to our list of as above in Step 1.
-Materials & Supplies you will need to paint the interior of a house and there may be a few extras not mentioned above.
+To complete an interior house painting project you need to purchase the following: Refer to our list of Materials & Supplies you will need to paint the interior of a house in our Step 1.